 Once inflammation and oxidative stress start building up and superseding the amount of available antioxidants like glutathione, they can cause damage to cells and the mitochondria inside of cells leading to memory loss, anxiety, depression, joint pain, fatigue, weakness, weight gain, and increased risk of diabetes, heart disease, and cancer.

 So you really don’t want that to happen.
 And did I mention that oxidative stress itself also increases inflammation?
 So, with too much oxidative stress and not enough antioxidants to counteract it, we get into a vicious cycle of oxidative stress, inflammation, and ill-health.

 How Do You Know If This Is Happening To You?

 In your annual blood work you can ask to check the following tests: CRP (C-reactive protein), GGT, HgbA1c (hemoglobin A1c), fasting triglycerides, and LDL (preferably small density).
 Elevated levels indicate oxidative stress.

 In more specialized testing, we can look for elevated oxidized glutathione, nitric oxide and urinary 8OHdG (8-hydroxydeoxyguanosine), and decreased reduced glutathione and urinary NAC (N-acetylcysteine) to identify oxidative stress.
-Find out more in my Oxidative Stress Prevention and Treatment Package.
+Find out more in my Autoimmunity Solutions Package.

 Note: If these were not tested in your annual bloodwork, you should have them done now.